 (Only one symptom is required if delusions are bizarre or hallucinations consist of a voice keeping up a running commentary on the person’s behavior or thoughts, or two or more voices conversing with each other.)

 The occurrence of the delusions or hallucinations must be in the absence of any serious mood symptoms for at least 2 weeks.
 The mood disorder, however, must be present for a significant minority of the time.
 The symptoms of this disorder also can not be better explained by the use or abuse of a substance (alcohol, drugs, medications) or a general medical condition (stroke).
+If the mood symptoms are present for only a relatively brief period, the diagnosis is schizophrenia, not schizoaffective disorder.
+Occupational functioning is frequently impaired, but this is not a defining criterion (in contrast to schizophrenia).
+Restricted social contact and difficulties with self-care are associated with schizoaffective disorder, but negative symptoms may be less severe and less persistent than those seen in schizophrenia.
+Schizoaffective disorder is less common than schizophrenia.

 - General Treatment of Schizoaffective Disorder